h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you want to maximize accuracy while minimizing features, how do you formulate this?
 5. Design an optimization approach for feature selection
 6. Formulate the feature selection problem as a multi-objective optimization: maximize accuracy (0-1 scale) and minimize the number of features.
 If accuracy = $0.8 + 0.02n - 0.001n^2$ where $n$ is the number of features, find the optimal number of features that maximizes the objective function $f(n) = \text{accuracy} - 0.1n$.
 Show your derivative calculations and optimization steps.
+7. If you have a budget constraint on feature collection cost, how do you modify the optimization?
+8. Design a Pareto-optimal solution set for the multi-objective problem
+9. How do you handle uncertainty in the objective function?
+10. Compare different optimization algorithms for feature selection

 For a detailed explanation of this question, see [Question 17: Optimization Formulation](L8_2_17_explanation.md).